Ground-breaking French-UK climate change satellite mission showcases the UK’s world-leading carbon Earth observation capability.

 The image below shows MicroCarb being delivered from France to the UK in a specialist container in December 2022.

-The data it sends back to climate scientists will play in an important role in global efforts to measure how much carbon is being emitted on Earth by natural processes and how much by human activities.
+The data it sends back to climate scientists will play an important role in global efforts to measure how much carbon is being emitted on Earth by natural processes and how much by human activities.

 Dr Paul Bate, Chief Executive of the UK Space Agency, said: “Having more accurate knowledge of how much carbon the world’s forests and oceans absorb will provide the reliable information needed to take decisions on tackling climate change.”